UX Strategy: Guide, Insights, Tips for 2025

 Four Tenets of UX Strategy

-Jaime Levy’s 2015 publication “UX Strategy: How to Devise Innovative Digital Products That People Want” illustrates four essential elements of UX strategy that must be combined for a plan to be successful.
+Jaime Levy’s 2015 publication “UX Strategy: How to Devise Innovative Digital Products That People Want” illustrates four key elements of UX strategy that must be combined for a plan to be successful.
+Highlighting various ux strategy examples from well-known global brands can further illustrate these elements in practice.

 1. 1.